The Pros and Cons of Dental Cements

 Cons:

-For example, do we really need to use a resin cement (from either of those categories discussed above) with a gold crown?
-I would say in nearly every case the answer is no. I am sure we could come up with an instance when it might make some sense, but at best such a situation would be rare.
-In most cases, we would be making things much harder than we have to, for no real gain.
+For example, do we really need to use resin cement (from either of those categories discussed above) with a gold crown?
+I would say no in nearly every case.
+I am sure we could come up with an instance when it might make some sense, but at best, such a situation would be rare.
+In most cases, we would be making things much harder than we have to for no real gain.

-Another example is when we are thinking about zirconia that is a high-strength variant.
-(I specify a high-strength version because not all zirconias are the same strength — in fact some are only about as strong as e.max from Ivoclar or GC Initial® LiSi Press, and we have to treat those differently.)
-But for the high strength zirconias, I would say that since physically they are much like gold restorations, we are often better off luting them, as it is a simpler process at delivery and makes things easier if we ever have to remove or cut off the restoration to re-treat the tooth.
+Another example is when we think about zirconia, which is a high-strength variant.
+(I specify a high-strength version because not all zirconias are the same strength — in fact, some are only about as strong as e.max from Ivoclar or GC Initial® LiSi Press, and we have to treat those differently.)
+But for the high-strength zirconias, I would say that, since physically they are much like gold restorations, we are often better off luting them, as it is a more straightforward process at delivery and makes things easier if we ever have to remove or cut off the restoration to re-treat the tooth.

 I mentioned lower-strength zirconia, e.max, and LiSi Press — so what about those?
-If we know luting these is out, then that leaves us with a resin cement from one of the other two categories.
+If we know that luting these is out, we will be left with resin cement from one of the other two categories.
 This is where we really owe it to ourselves to think about our options.
-I would argue that if we have good preparation resistance and retention, coupled with proper restoration thickness, then we are typically better off with a self-adhesive resin cement.
+I would argue that if we have good preparation, resistance, retention, and proper restoration thickness, we are typically better off with a self-adhesive resin cement.
 Not only will this make things simpler now, but it will also make replacing the restoration in the future slightly easier if that becomes necessary.
-And let’s face it — if the patient lives long enough, restorations will likely have to be replaced at some point.
+And let’s face it — if the patient lives long enough, restorations will likely have to be replaced.

 That leaves us with the option of when to use resin cements with a separate adhesive.
 For me, this is typically done in the case of a minimal thickness restoration and/or with non-retentive preparations such as veneers.